Security of device-independent quantum key distribution protocols: a review: Security analyses

 and the quantum intrinsic information $I(A;B \downarrow E)$ is then defined as~\cite{christandl2007unifying}

-where the infimum is taken over all states $\sigma_{ABE'} = (\id_{AB} \otimes \Lambda) [\rho_{ABE}]$ with $\Lambda$ being a quantum channel to be optimised.
+where the infimum is taken over all states $\sigma_{ABE'} = (\1_{AB} \otimes \Lambda) [\rho_{ABE}]$, with $\Lambda$ being a quantum channel to be optimised.

-Since this quantity gave upper bounds on the key rates in device-dependent QKD, it is natural to consider whether a similar quantity based on the quantum conditional mutual information could do likewise for DI-QKD.
-One such quantity was introduced in~\cite{kaur_2020}, the \textit{quantum intrinsic nonlocality}.
+A natural way to generalise the quantum intrinsic information to the device-independent setting is to optimise the conditional mutual information over all tripartite states giving a specified behaviour.\footnote{\revision{Since we are also optimising over Eve's subsystem, there is no need for a separate optimisation over quantum channels, as in the definition of the quantum intrinsic information.}} This was done in~\cite{kaur_2020}, which introduced the \textit{quantum intrinsic nonlocality}.
 For a given correlation $P(a,b|x,y) \in \mathcal{Q} $, this quantity can be understood as the amount of nonlocality present in $P(a,b|x,y)$ and is defined as:

-where $P(x,y)$ is a probability distribution for the inputs $x$ and $y$, and the infimum is taken over all classical-quantum states $\rho_{\sA \sB X Y E}$ (with $\sA \sB X Y$ being classical registers corresponding to the outputs and inputs of Alice and Bob, respectively) that are ``compatible with'' the correlation $P(a,b|x,y)$.
+where $P(x,y)$ is the joint probability distribution of the inputs $x$ and $y$, and the infimum is taken over all classical-quantum states $\rho_{\sA \sB \sX \sY E}$ (with $\sA \sB \sX \sY$ being classical registers corresponding to the outputs and inputs of Alice and Bob) that are ``compatible with'' the correlation $P(a,b|x,y)$.
 More precisely, this means that the optimisation is taken over states of the form